The Many Ways Addiction Affects The Family

 Reach out to a treatment provider for free today.

-Teens who abuse substances are more likely to continue their substance use disorders into college.
+Teens who abuse substances are more likely to continue to struggle with their SUDs well into college.
 Once teens have an early exposure to drugs, they often form a tolerance and addiction in their college years.
-Many will continue to “party” and indulge in illicit substances, consequently finding it difficult to slow down.
-College campuses report high numbers of sexual assaults, property damage, and aggression directly linked to alcohol abuse.
+Many will continue to party and indulge in illicit substances, finding it difficult to slow down.
+College campuses report high frequencies of sexual assault, property damage, and aggression directly linked to alcohol abuse.
 Signs of substance abuse impacting college students include:

 - Mood swings